wp-plugins/gravity-forms-toolbar/readme.txt

 == Additional Info ==
 **Idea Behind / Philosophy:** Just a little leightweight plugin for all the form developers and managers out there working with the incredible Gravity Forms to make their daily admin life a bit easier.
 I'll try to add more add-on/plugin support if it makes some sense.
 So stay tuned :).

+== Credits ==
+**Big thanks** to Milan Petrovic of Dev4Press who made the options panel for this plugin - so it's still lightweight but even more useful!